The Complete Uk lawn glossary

 Verticutting

-Using a machine with vertical blades that slice into the turf surface to remove thatch and create grooves for seed.
-More aggressive than scarification with fixed tines.
+Using a machine with vertical blades to slice into the turf surface to remove thatch and create grooves for seed.

 Robbie's Take